 In September 2019 a 6-year collaborative research programme, Biodiversity and Ecosystem Services for Resource Management (BEST), led by Manaaki Whenua, came to an end.
 The programme set out to avoid further degradation of New Zealand’s ecosystem services by helping land managers make better-informed natural resource management decisions.

 As part of the BEST programme, we undertook two flagship initiatives that used participatory community processes and the concept of ecosystem services to underpin decisions at a catchment/ local level.
 The first, in the Rangitāiki catchment in the Bay of Plenty, looked at the potential impact of land-use intensification on the catchment.
 The second, in the Mangapiko catchment in the Waikato, used the same conceptual framing to develop an ecological restoration plan for the catchment that considered the various uses, needs, and aspirations of the whole community.

 Researchers worked with tangata whenua to hear about their whakapapa, history, and relationship with their catchment, along with aspirations for their awa, repo, and whenua.
 Iwi involvement in the processes and their knowledge were invaluable to the researchers, but also to the community participants during discussions on the impacts of land-use intensification in the Rangitāiki catchment and the restoration options for the Mangapiko catchment.

 The discussions with tangata whenua were crucial for building whakawhanaungatanga (relationships), exploring issues, and discussing scenarios for alternative land uses or for options to restore the landscape.

-They brought that unique perspective on rongoā (medicines), healing springs/waters, and mahinga kai (food gathering) that others did not have, and their oral history of the catchment gave a greater depth of understanding and appreciation for the surrounding landscape and the interconnections between the land, water, and people of the catchment,” she explains.
+Tangata whenua brought a unique perspective on rongoā (medicines), healing springs/waters, and mahinga kai (food gathering) that others did not have, and their oral history about the catchment gave a greater depth of understanding of and appreciation for the surrounding landscape and the interconnections between the land, water, and people of the catchment.